 The Settings Command in the Ribbon can be used to open the SETTINGS dialog which can be used to change various program settings.
+The settings dialog can also be accessed from the settings button at the bottom left of the start screen.
 Beyond general options and program startup default values the settings provide the user with numerous ways to personalize results reports as well as 2D and 3D diagrams.